 Avoid jargon (e.g., technical language, industry terms, corporate-speak).

-It’s very easy to slip into shop talk when drafting research questions if you’re not paying attention.
+It’s very easy to slip into shop talk when drafting study questions if you’re not paying attention.
 You’re swimming in it all day long and you forget that everyone else isn’t.
 This includes esoteric technical terms, but also corporate speak -- so avoid words and acronyms like “users,” “onboarding,” “B2B,” “SaaS,” etc.

 Sometimes, in an effort to avoid biasing respondents, we jump through a few too many hoops, with the end result being a question that sounds like it was spat out by a machine.
 It’s true that you want to avoid bias, but you don’t want to sacrifice users’ understanding and participation in order to do so.